 “The business environment has reached a tipping point where meetings, as a focus of association activity, will decrease,” says the report.
 “The familiarity of individuals and the use of companies of virtual meeting technologies, such as Zoom or WebEx, has become commonplace.
 This behavior is no longer rare or exotic.
 Disincentives to travel are becoming more prevalent and online learning more important.”

 So the telescope may be a bit blurry.
 But no association ever steered itself wrong by thinking about the kind of governance it needs, and it’s a good time to be thinking about what you want out of your volunteer leaders.
-Last week, McKinley Advisors held a webinar with President and CEO Jay Younger, FASAE, and principal David Gammel, FASAE, CAE, and much of the discussion turned on using this moment as an opportunity to look at governance.
+In a McKinley Advisors webinar with President and CEO Jay Younger, FASAE, and principal David Gammel, FASAE, CAE, much of the discussion turned on using this moment as an opportunity to look at governance.

 “We’ve been given an opportunity to try new things,” Younger said.
 “It’s taken that fear of failure off the table.”
 But doing that will require leadership that’s ready to move quickly, and if your structure is overloaded with board members and committees, now may be time to reassess.